Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is considered a major concession by the Korean government after a long period of persistent struggle, but for doctors, this “olive branch” is still not enough.
 They affirm that they will not return to work unless the government completely eliminates the plan to increase the quota of medical students and agrees to sit down and negotiate from the beginning.

-Lawmaker Ahn Cheol-soo of the ruling People's Power Party also said that this is only a temporary measure and will not be able to solve the problem at its root.
+Lawmaker Ahn Cheol-soo of the ruling People's Power Party also said that this was only a temporary measure and would not be able to solve the problem at its root.

 Source